 So, I have learned over the years to do a quick gut check when I was uncertain if a feeling of guilt was the work of God calling me to repent or the work of the enemy.
 If I feel condemned, it comes from Satan and I need to renounce it.
 Which was what I did in the case of my misuse of God’s name.
 I felt condemned.
 Even though what I was doing was wrong, the guilt I was experiencing came from an evil place and I renounced it.
 I would repeat “there is no condemnation in Christ Jesus” every time I started to feel guilty over my ongoing use of God’s name as a curse word.

-Of course, using God’s name inappropriately isn’t the only way I’ve ever sinned.
-Nor is it the only thing I’ve ever felt condemned over.
-The issue with misusing God’s name is the specific sin I’m sharing here, but for years at any given moment I would have been able to rattle off a dozen reasons that I felt bad about myself.
+Of course, using God’s name inappropriately isn’t the only or worst way I’ve ever sinned.
+And it’s far from the only thing I’ve ever felt condemned over.
+The issue with misusing God’s name is the specific sin I’m sharing here to demonstrate a pattern at work whenever we’re dealing with sin.
+The thing is that for years at any given moment I would have been able to rattle off a dozen reasons that I felt bad about myself.
 It could be sins or past mistakes, or aspects of my personality or desires I didn’t think I should have or my limitations as a human being.
 So, I actually spent several years regularly repeating, “there is no condemnation in Christ Jesus” over myself for all sorts of reasons before I stopped being so vulnerable to this trick of the enemy.

 So once I no longer felt guilty or condemned I went to God, told him I wanted to stop misusing his name but couldn’t seem to do it and asked him to take care of it for me.
 And that was it.
 I continued misusing his name although it no longer really bothered me and I didn’t have guilt over it.
 But a funny thing happened.
 Ever so gradually and without even noticing it, I did stop using God’s name as a curse word.
 It’s possible it still happens from time to time, but I can’t remember the last time I misused God’s name.
 Today, I naturally and without even thinking about it automatically change a certain common acronym to OMGosh every time.
 I honestly don’t know how it happened – it was so effortless.
 It just happened after I stopped feeling guilty and handed it over to God to deal with.
 It turns out that knowing who I am and getting out from under judgment is far more effective in remedying sin than condemnation ever was.
 Funny thing, eh?